 Antennas of Pichincha volcano, west of Quito: Following several reports of robbery and rape at gunpoint, we strongly advise you not to hike to the antennas of the Pichincha volcano.

 The US dollar is the only legal currency in Ecuador.
 It is useful to have smaller denominations, especially $1 notes, as many smaller shops and taxi drivers do not change large notes.

 Before you go, organise a variety of ways to access your money overseas, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
 Australian currency and travellers' cheques are not accepted in many countries.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in Ecuador.
+Consult with your bank to find out whether your ATM card will work in Ecuador.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.

 As a sensible precaution against luggage tampering, including theft, lock your luggage.
 Information on luggage safety is available from The Australian Civil Aviation Safety Authority.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.